-A chemical structural diagram (a typical example is shown below) must be included for a molecular compound.
+A chemical structural diagram (typical examples are shown below) must be included for all but inorganic materials.
 Authors are required to submit such diagrams electronically in one of the formats listed in §4.
 The diagram should be complete, showing all species present in the structure, including counter-ions and solvent molecules in their correct proportions.
-The relative or absolute stereochemistry must be shown and should be consistent with the crystallographic diagram (§2.11) and the data reported in the Abstract (§2.3) and Comment (§2.4).
+The relative or absolute stereochemistry must be shown and should be consistent with the Crystallographic diagram (§2.11), the data reported in the Abstract (§2.3), Comment (§2.4) and Title (§2.1).
+Hydrogen bonding should not normally be indicated in the diagram.

 2.11.
-Crystallographic diagram
+Crystallographic diagrams

 Diagram requirements are given in §4.
-A labelled displacement ellipsoid diagram is required for each species either for publication or to be used in the review process.
-Authors are also encouraged to supply additional figures, e.g. packing diagrams.
-At the editor's discretion, figures printed in black and white may appear in colour in Crystallography Journals Online (see §7).
+A labelled displacement ellipsoid diagram is normally required for each species either for publication or to be used in the review process.
+Authors are also encouraged to supply additional figures, e.g. packing diagrams, provided that they display features of interest, are legible and are fully described in the text.
+Figures submitted in colour will be printed in greyscale but will usually appear in colour in Crystallography Journals Online (see §7).